fatih/koding-wiki/framework/list/KDListViewController.md

 * **selection**: Boolean.
 By default it is yes.
 Listens to "click" event.
   KDListViewController will callback the function @selectItem with the view and event.
 * **multipleSelection**: Boolean.
-By default it is no. If enabled listens to "mousedown" and "mouseenter" events.
+By default it is no.  It basically select the items trough multiple selections.
+This is done automatically via the methods below.
+If enabled listens to "mousedown" and "mouseenter" events.
 Which if caught calls the following
   methods:
     * for "mousedown" - > @mouseDownHappenedOnItem view, event
     * for "mouseenter" - > @mouseEnterHappenedOnItem view, event

-  It basically select the items trough multiple selections.
-This is done automatically via the methods above.
 * **startWithLazyLoader**: By default it is no. If enabled shows a [KDLoader](/framework/loader/KDLoader) with a "Loading..." partial text.
 The loader should be then deactivated or activated manually trough te showLazyLoader() and hideLazyLoader() functions.